SHPEUCF/apptutorial/_pages/assignments/Part2.md

 	</details>

 	So, **how** does this work?
 	Since this is defined in the root `Stack`, all nested `Scene`s are passed the `tabBarIcon` prop you defined in the `Stack`.
 This means that now all scenes have the exact same icon and colors.
-Essentially, all props from the `Stack` are pasted to the `Scene`s that are nested inside the stack, unless overwritten, like `key`.
+Essentially, all props from the `Stack` are pasted to the `Scene`s that are nested inside that stack, unless overwritten, like we do with the `key` prop.
 	{: .notice--info}

 	A couple of things to note: